American Microcars of the 40s, 50s and 60s

 Some microcars had 4 wheels, others had 3.
 The 1955-56 Bearcat, built by American Buckboard Co of Los Angeles was the only one to have five.
 That 5th wheel was located between and behind the other 2 rear wheels and was driven by a 2-cylinder motorcycle engine.

 By far the most successful microcar was the King Midget, made by Midget Motors of Athens, Ohio.
 The King Midget started off in 1946 as a 1-seat sportster that looked like a ½ scale version of the midget race cars that were blasting around the dirt tracks of the Midwest, hence the second part of its name.
-The first part was meant as irony, but turned out to be prophecy.
+The first part of the name was meant as irony, but turned out to be prophecy.
 It truly was the king of the midgets.
 Five hundred of the first generation Model Is were sold from 1946-1950.
 The second generation Model II arrived in 1951 with 2 seats and a top.
 Total Model II sales tripled the Model I in its six years of production.
 In 1957 came the larger, but still tiny, Model III.
 Three thousand more were sold through 1969, bringing the final tally to 5,000 King Midgets.

 Of all the American microcars, only the King Midget enjoyed any success.
-Over its nearly quarter century of existence, Midget Motors sold 100 times more cars than all the rest of the makers in the category.
+Over its nearly quarter century of existence, Midget Motors sold nearly 100 times more cars than all the rest of the makers in the category.
 King Midgets were also sold for a longer period of time than all the others put together.
 Indeed, King Midget lasted longer that than the combined tenure of Edsel, Tucker, DeLorean and Hummer.

 The undisputed king of the microcars was ultimately deposed, as the others would have been had they survived long enough.
 With their diminutive size and air-cooled 2-stroke engines, the American microcar could never have met 1970s federal safety and emissions regulations.
 They were a product of their times and their time had passed.
 We are grateful for them, nonetheless.